( Disponible en anglais seulement )

 Current legal, regulatory and policy regimes create a lengthy and expensive process for builders and developers, which has driven up costs and contributed to the problem of affordable and accessible housing.
 It is estimated that it takes about 10 years to complete a development project in Toronto and the GTA, including more than 2 years navigating the approvals process.
 A more streamlined process with more transparent costs will benefit builders and purchasers alike.

-Bill 108 can be read here.
-The action plan can be read here.
+Bill 108 can be read on the Legislative Assembly of Ontario’s website.
+The action plan can be read on the Government of Ontario’s website.
 We will be releasing a more in-depth review of Bill 108 with respect to both the land use approval aspects of the Bill and the housing supply focused components in the coming weeks.